ibm-cloud-docs/security-compliance/collector-customer.md

 ### Verifying installation requirements
 {: #before-collector-verify}

-To manually install a collector, you must have access to a server.
+You can install a collector on a cluster or a machine.
+To manually install a collector on a cluster, you must have access to an IBM Cloud Kubernetes Service (IKS) or a RedHat OpenShift Kubernetes Service (ROKS) cluster.
+To install a collector on a machine, you must have access to a server.
 That server must have the following minimum configuration requirements that are based on the type of machine that you are using.

 | Machine type | Minimum requirement |
 |:-------------|:--------------------|